Monitoring your Cash Flow

 - We have a Guide to Controlling the Cash in Your Business that might be helpful.
 You can see a copy of that here.

 - Your Cash Conversion Cycle is the time it takes for money to move through your business.
-We’ll be looking at that in a future session, but it might be helpful to think about getting money in earlier, or holding on to it longer if you can!
+It might be helpful to think about getting money in earlier, or holding on to it longer if you can!

 Monitoring your cash is, as we’ve said above, vitally important.
 We’d recommend it to any business, in any environment, but in the current economy it’s absolutely essential.